-Like wilting leaves, droopy leaves that hang limply from the stem indicate tha the plant is in distress.
+Like wilting leaves, droopy leaves that hang limply from the stem indicate that the plant is in distress.
 Unlike a wilting plant however, a drooping plant is not necessarily dry or browning.
 While wilting is often caused by excessive heat and under-watering, these not the only factors that can contribute to droopiness.
-In addition, a plant with drooping leaves may look otherwise healthy.
+In addition, apart from its sad-looking leaves, the drooping plant otherwise looks quite healthy.

-A healthy plant will have turgid leaves held upright by the wonders of water tension.
-Limp leaves can be caused by a range of things.
-With some trial and error, it may be possible to pinpoint which of the following is making your plant droop.
+Ideally, your plant's leaves should be turgid and held upright by the wonders of water tension.
+Limp leaves are caused by a range of factors.
+With some trial and error, it may be possible to pinpoint what is making your plant droop.

 Randy Laybourne https://unsplash.com/photos/SRfsJmNBarg